remeniuk/sbt-netbeans-plugin/README.md

         > *netbeans is org.netbeans.plugin sbt-netbeans-processor 0.0.4

-Create empty SBT-Netbeans project with just one command (plugins and project definitions will be created for you, and **sbt-netbeans-plugin** will be downloaded and wired automatically):
+Create an empty SBT-Netbeans project with just one command (plugins and project definitions will be created for you, and **sbt-netbeans-plugin** will be downloaded and wired automatically):

         > netbeans create default